-Note: Face coverings, face masks and/or respirators with exhalation valves should be avoided as they do not protect others from expelled respiratory droplets and aerosols.
-Face shields should only be used in combination with and not as a substitute for face coverings.
+Note: Face masks, face masks and/or respirators with exhalation valves should be avoided as they do not protect others from expelled respiratory droplets and aerosols.
+Face shields should only be used in combination with and not as a substitute for face masks.

 When on campus

-- Residents in student housing are required to wear face coverings in common spaces of all residential buildings, including but not limited to lobbies, hallways, elevators, lounges, laundry facilities, eating spaces, etc.
+- Residents in student housing are required to wear face masks in common spaces of all residential buildings, including but not limited to lobbies, hallways, elevators, lounges, laundry facilities, eating spaces, etc.

-- Residents are not required to wear a face covering when in their own living space, including bedrooms, suites, or apartments.
+- Residents are not required to wear a face mask when in their own living space, including bedrooms, suites, or apartments.

-- If residents are feeling ill, they should wear face coverings at all times.
+- If residents are feeling ill, they should wear face masks at all times.